airyhq/airy/infrastructure/README.md

 ## Networking

-As the Airy Core Platform runs in Kubernetes, we created a service that exposes an [Istio](https://istio.io/) ingress controller, located inside Minikube.
+As the Airy Core Platform runs in Kubernetes, using the [K3OS](https://k3os.io/) distribution.
+All of the necessary services exposed with [Traefik](https://traefik.io/) ingress controller.
-Through that ingress controller, the internal services are exposed and can be accessed from outside of Minikube.
+Through that ingress controller, the internal services are exposed and can be accessed from outside of the Vagrant box.

-Since Minikube clusters are usually not exposed to the public internet, we included an ngrok client to facilitate the integration of sources (via webhooks).
+Since k3os kubernetes clusters are usually not exposed to the public internet, we included an ngrok client to facilitate the integration of sources (via webhooks).

-In order for the Airy Core Platform to be accessible from the outside (for example from Facebook, in order to send events to the Facebook webhook), the system must have public access.
+For the Airy Core Platform to be accessible from the outside (for example from Facebook, in order to send events to the Facebook webhook), the system must have public access.
 To facilitate the process, we included a [ngrok](https://ngrok.com/) client deployment inside the cluster.
 The ngrok